 The only options his client was originally given by his loan servicer was to pay $2,493 per month for 30 years ($897,321 total), or to enroll in a graduated repayment plan starting at $2,212 per month, climbing to $3,164 a month over 30 years ($958,171 in total payments).

 Gaudreau says that the loan servicer his client talked to “did not seem concerned whether these were viable options.”
 Fortunately, the client discovered he had another choice — rolling all of his PLUS loans into a federal direct consolidation loan, and signing up for a federal income-contingent repayment plan, with payments of $750 a month.

-Last year, the U.S. Government Accountability Office estimated that more than 700,000 households headed by a person at or near retirement age had some student debt, and 36,000 individuals 65 and older were seeing their Social Security benefits garnished to pay off that debt.
+The U.S. Government Accountability Office has estimated that more than 700,000 households headed by a person at or near retirement age had some student debt, and 36,000 individuals 65 and older were seeing their Social Security benefits garnished to pay off that debt.

 Refinancing parent PLUS loans